Last updated 11/01/2022

 - Pre-Cruise Covid-19 testing is no longer required or provided on all vessels beginning October 1, 2022.

-- COVID-19 vaccination is required for all guests and crew for all sailings.
+- COVID-19 vaccination is no longer required for all guests and crew for all sailings.

 EMBARKATION & DISEMBARKATION